Starring-Trevor Wright, Brad Rowe

-By the mid 2000’s independent LGBT films were coming fast and furious as the genre was still relatively new and ripe for the picking with good ideas.
-With Shelter (2007) we have a sweet film that focuses on new romance between two young men, one of whom is coming to terms with his own sexuality.
+By the mid-2000s independent LGBT films were coming fast and furious as the genre was still relatively new and ripe for the picking with good ideas.
+With Shelter (2007) we have a sweet film that focuses on the new romance between two young men, one of whom is coming to terms with his own sexuality.
 The lead characters are not gay stereotypes and could easily pass for straight men, a characteristic impressive in LGBT film- and other mainstream films for that matter.

 Shelter (not sure I get the title’s meaning) is a solid slice of life story.
 Zach initially dates a pretty girl, Tori, who is blonde, wholesome, and a girl next door type.
-This is done intentionally to show that Tori is a girl any young straight man would have interest in.
+This is done intentionally to show that Tori is a girl any young straight man would have an interest in.
 We never see Zach show interest in any other men besides Shaun so the film leans towards a solid romantic drama once the fellas get together.
 Still, we see Zach’s internal struggles and accepting himself for who he is played out.
 Actor Wright and director Jonah Markowitz, capture this successfully.

 Shaun, arguably second fiddle to Zach, is a character that I feel is very well written.
 Avoiding negative stereotypes, Shaun is handsome, masculine, and charismatic.
 Completely confident and exuding great poise, he is a character that any gay male should look up to.
 He is openly gay yet “one of the guys” as he should be.
 He immediately connects with Cody becoming a father or cool surrogate uncle figure for the lad.
-A quick concern of Zach’s sister Jeanne’s of having the boy around a gay man is trivialized in quick form.
+A quick concern of Zach’s sister Jeanne’s of having the boy around a gay man is trivialized in a quick form.

 A tiny flaw in the character of Jeanne shows her willingness (almost eagerness) to leave Cody (and her ailing father) behind when she decides to take off to Oregon with her brand new boyfriend.
 This point seems rushed and out of character.
-While a party girl with a crappy job in a grocery store Jeanne did exhibit heart and written as sympathetic and caring all throughout the film.
+While a party girl with a crappy job in a grocery store Jeanne did exhibit heart and written as sympathetic and caring throughout the film.
 Surprising and unrealistic to me is that she would up and leave her life.
 A paltry excuse of “Oregon not allowing kids” was left unclear and unexplained.

 Part coming of age story, part coming out story, Shelter (2007) is an example of the little film that could with an appreciation of independent cinema.
 The film tells a nice story of one man’s journey to self-discovery and the individuals he surrounds himself with.
-With impressive California oceanfront and working class principles as a backdrop, the film has a calming texture and weaves a solid experience for viewers to enjoy.
+With impressive California oceanfront and working-class principles as a backdrop, the film has a calming texture and weaves a solid experience for viewers to enjoy.